akkadotnet/akka.net/docs/articles/actors/routers.md

 If you wish to stop a router and its routees, but you would like the routees to first process all the messages in their mailboxes, then you should send a `PoisonPill` message wrapped inside a `Broadcast` message so that each routee will receive the `PoisonPill` message.

 > [!NOTE]
 > The above method will stop all routees, even if they are not created by the router.
-E.g. routees programatically provided to the router.
+E.g. routees programmatically provided to the router.

 ```cs
 actorSystem.ActorOf(Props.Create<Worker>(), "worker1");